Color Harmony Schemes

 }

 Similar to tetradic but with equal spacing.
-Same strengths/weaknesses - use sparingly.
+Same strengths and weaknesses.
+Use sparingly.

 Harmony Schemes Comparison